 Evergreen, Ground covers, Perennials

-Grows 1 to 2 ft. high with branches trailing to spread 3 ft. or more.
+This perennial grows to 1–2 ft. high with branches trailing to spread 3 ft. or more.
 Soft, hairy...

 Camellia relative from China and Japan grown for its glossy, leathery foliage.
 May eventually reach 6&...